The Big Picture

 You can use the servo to control turnouts, semaphore signals, engine shed doors, and other layout components, to make your layout more dynamic and exciting.
 In the picture below, you can see a servo mounted below the baseboard with a piece of wire passing through a slot cut in the baseboard, to operate a turnout.

-Servo mount to operate a turnout
+Servo mount to operate a turnout/Point

 And in the next picture you can see a servo that operates a semaphore signal.
 The signal, and its servo mounting bracket, were 3d-printed on a Creality Ender-3 printer.